Lebara: History

+Lebara got presence and commenced it's operations in Nigeria.

 Operations

 The company currently operates in the UK, France, Denmark, the Netherlands and Germany; as of 2023, it had at least four million customers.
 It has also entered into brand license agreements for the use of its trademarks in Australia, Switzerland, Saudi Arabia and Spain.

 In 2017 Lebara launched its first postpaid monthly contract SIMs in the Netherlands, as part of a move to appeal to a wider customer base.

 As of 2017, Lebara focused on the international calling market as well as offering SIM-only plans and post-pay services.
 Lebara plans to offer 5G services as these become available.